monzo/progression-framework/frameworks/executive-support.md

               - "JIRA"
       - level: 2
         criteria:
-          - "Working knowledge of all Monzo tools"
+          - "Working knowledge of all Reevoo tools"
           - "Can organise basic travel arrangements"
           - "Can work across timezones"
       - level: 3
         criteria:
-          - "Power user of all Monzo tools"
+          - "Power user of all Reevoo tools"
           - "Can create gmail inbox mgmt. system for exec"
           - "Able to seamlessly organise all diary & travel arrangements"
           - "Can review expenses"